Improving Question Answering Model Robustness with Synthetic Adversarial Data Generation: Synthetic Data Generation

 \subsubsection{Answer Candidate Selection}

-Once we have identified passages of text, the next step is to identify which spans of text within those passages are likely to be answers to a question.
-In order to identify a diverse set of answer candidates beyond the existing human-annotated answers, and allow the use of non-annotated data for external passages, we investigate a range of existing methods for answer candidate selection, which takes the passage as input and outputs a set of possible answers.
-We further propose a self-attention-based classification head that jointly models span starts and ends, and demonstrate improved performance.
-Since SQuAD and the AdversarialQA datasets are based on the same source passages and are parallel across data splits, we align the annotated answers to create representative answer selection training, validation and test sets.
-Dataset statistics (see Table~\ref{tab:ans_candidate_statistics}), highlight the high percentage of overlapping answers suggesting that existing answer tagging methods~\cite{Zhou2017NeuralQG, zhao-etal-2018-paragraph} might struggle, and models should ideally be capable of handling span overlap. \paragraph{Baseline Systems}{ We investigate three baseline systems; noun phrases and named entities following~\citet{lewis-etal-2019-unsupervised}, as well as an extended part-of-speech tagger incorporating named entities, adjectives, noun phrases, numbers, distinct proper nouns, and clauses. }
+The next step is to identify which spans of text within the passages are likely to be answers to a question.
+We investigate a range of existing methods for answer candidate selection, which takes the passage as input and outputs a set of possible answers.
+We further propose a self-attention-based classification head that jointly models span starts and ends, with improved performance.
+Since SQuAD and the AdversarialQA datasets use the same passages partitioned into the same data splits, we align the annotated answers to create representative answer selection training, validation and test sets.
+Dataset statistics (see Appendix~\ref{appendix:ans_candidate}), highlight the high percentage of overlapping answers suggesting that existing answer tagging methods~\cite{Zhou2017NeuralQG, zhao-etal-2018-paragraph} might struggle, and models should ideally be capable of handling span overlap. \paragraph{Baseline Systems}{ We investigate three baseline systems; noun phrases and named entities following~\citet{lewis-etal-2019-unsupervised}, as well as an extended part-of-speech tagger incorporating named entities, adjectives, noun phrases, numbers, distinct proper nouns, and clauses. }

 \paragraph{Span Extraction}{ We fine-tune a \robertal{} span extraction model as investigated in previous work~\cite{alberti-etal-2019-synthetic, lewis2018generative}.
 We treat the number of candidates to sample as a hyper-parameter and select the optimal value for $k \in \{1, 5, 10, 15, 20\}$ on the validation set. }